MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-manage-sql-server.md

 ## Next steps

-For more information about notebooks in Azure Data Studio, see [How to use notebooks in SQL Server 2019](notebooks-guidance.md).
+For more information about SQL notebooks in Azure Data Studio, see [How to use notebooks in SQL Server 2019](notebooks-guidance.md).